-Curricula is to be designed to provide students the opportunity to grow as international citizens.
-Mostly all study courses at the UoM are internationally relevant (in ways that are appropriate to their subject area), so that students could make a positive contribution to an increasingly globalized society.
-All undergraduate and integrated master's courses shall normally offer the opportunity for students to transfer into the equivalent course with an additional year abroad, and subject to such a year abroad opportunity has to be available.
+Curricula is to be designed to provide students with the opportunity to develop as international citizens.
+All study courses should be internationally relevant (in ways that are appropriate to their subject area), so that students could make a positive contribution to an increasingly globalized society.
+All undergraduate and integrated MSc courses shall normally offer the opportunity for students to transfer into the equivalent course with an additional year abroad, and subject to such a year abroad opportunity has to be available.